Sashité for Developers

 Summary

-Key Principles
+Key principles

-Usage Guidelines
+Usage guidelines

-Always explicitly record:
+Always explicitly record events like:

-Can omit when position is clear:
+May omit when position is provided and consumers can recompute: